Skip to Content

 I’ve always hesitated to jump into the conversation around budgeting because it’s so subjective and personal.

-But when I worked with private clients, it was essential to understand what they could afford and were willing to spend.
+However, when I worked with private clients, it was essential to understand what they could afford and were willing to spend.

 The most challenging part of our job was getting the client everything she needed while keeping within her budget and selecting quality merchandise.